 And Just like in the first case, Stephen denies the fact he dips the ball.
 Again, is he really so unaware of his shooting form?
 Honestly, I doubt it.

-Anyway Curry likes to take his shots of the pass, instead of taking it off the dribble.
-This allows him to set his form as he is catches the pass, which makes it easier for him to catch and launch in record time.
+Anyway Curry likes to take his shots off the pass, instead of taking it off the dribble.
+This allows him to set his form as he is catches the ball, which makes it easier for him to catch and launch in record time.

-When he catches the pass, he very slightly lowers his arms and raises up over his head as he’s jumping, which gives him a steady release and more power for long distance shots.
+When he catches the ball, he slightly lowers his arms and then raises them up over his head as he’s jumping, which gives him a steady release and more power for long distance shots.

 3. The One Motion Shot

-I personally prefer the 2 motion shot because I’m more used to it and it gives me more control over the power I put into the shot when I need to jump high.
+I personally prefer the two-motion shot because I’m more used to it and it gives me more control over the power I put into the shot when I need to jump high.

 4. Little Knee Flexion

-Stephen is using very little knee flexion as he shoots, his legs are bent just slightly just to give him enough power to jump, but speed is the main component here.
-Due to this, Stephen has been measured to have one of the quickest shot in the NBA.
+Stephen is using very little knee flexion as he shoots, his legs are bent just slightly to give him enough power to jump, but speed is the main component here.
+Due to this, Stephen has been measured to have one of the quickest shots in the NBA.

 When you bend you’re knees, the lower you get, the harder it is for you go back up.
-It’s like squatting in weight lifting, the lower you go with the squat the harder it is to come back up, and the time it takes is longer too, so try to use less knee flexion and don’t be like this guy —–>.
+It’s like squatting in weight lifting, the lower you go with the squat the harder it is to come back up, and the time it takes is longer too, so try to use less knee flexion and don’t be like the guy in the picture.